Back to Powers

 4 species

-Unusual ground becomes possible when the body was shaped for it.
+A narrow diet becomes strength when the body is built for it.

 Turtle Ant animal lesson image on AnimalDex